The lost sheep in our communities

 How bad is it in our churches?

-In 2021, the National church Life Survey (NCLS) in Australia surveyed the educational attainment of those in church.
+In 2021, the National Church Life Survey (NCLS) in Australia surveyed the educational attainment of those in church.

 The graph below shows the results for Sydney Anglican churches and other Protestant churches where at least one leader identified as ‘Reformed’, compared with the educational attainment of the general Australian population.